Questions We Are Frequently Asked:

 One of the primary concerns in our community is the lack of affordable housing.
 Our initial years of service were fraught with the proposition of maintaining a stable environment for those recipients who were displaced and under our care.
 The financial ramifications were staggering as we paid tens of thousands of dollars in hotel bed nights, thus we determined to establish community houses (transitional residents) that would be a multifunctional resource.
 The Care House affords us the ability to offer immediate stability for homeless and/or displaced individuals and families.
 It offers a living plan that is adaptable to varying concerns and it also serves as the staging platform for a host of support services and care that can be immediately rendered.
 We created a project housing authority to establish the formal governance for transitional residency.

 How long do clients stay at the "Care House?"

 The Interim Housing & Transitional Project offers up to 18 months of transitional residency with the ability for the recipient to renew their residential term as long as they demonstrate successful transitional activity.
 The average stay is 12 to 24 months...extended stays can vary from 20 to 36 months.
-Some recipientss have received care and services from us for more than three years.
-Many recipientss return and/or apply for additional supports after graduating or transitioning out of the facility and programming.
+Some recipients have received care and services from us for more than three years.
+Many recipients return and/or apply for additional support after graduating or transitioning out of the facility and programming.